Search This Blog

 1. Biceps circumference (Measure around the widest part of your arm.
 Keeping the tape parallel to the floor, measure around your biceps, just under the armpit.)

-2. Cap height (Measure from the shoulder point to where you measured the biceps circumference.)
+2. Cap height (Measure from the shoulder edge to where you measured the biceps circumference.)

 3. Length of the sleeve (The sleeve length you prefer.
-Usually, from the shoulder point to the wrist.)
+For a long sleeve, it's from the shoulder edge to the wrist.)

 Pattern Draft: